Medicines to Control Electrolyte Imbalances

 Calcium and phosphorus

 Kidney failure causes an increased breakdown of bone and abnormal metabolism of calcium, phosphorus, vitamin D, and parathyroid hormone (PTH).
 This often leads to a bone disease called renal osteodystrophy.
-Medicines used to restore proper metabolism of these chemicals may include the following:
+Medicines used to restore proper metabolism of these chemicals may include:

-- Calcium-containing phosphate binders.
-An example is calcium carbonate.
+- Calcium-containing phosphate binders, such as calcium acetate and calcium carbonate.
 They are used to raise levels of calcium and lower levels of phosphorus in the bloodstream.
 Phosphate binders that contain aluminum should be avoided, to prevent aluminum poisoning.

-- Non-calcium phosphate binders.
-These are calcium- and aluminum-free.
+- Non-calcium phosphate binders, which are calcium- and aluminum-free.
 Examples are sevelamer and lanthanum.
 They are also used to control serum phosphate and reduce PTH levels.

-- Calcitriol.
-This is a vitamin D derivative.
-It may be used to increase calcium levels and help store excess phosphate in bone.
-While taking calcitriol, you will be watched closely for hypercalcemia.
+- Vitamin D3, which may increase calcium levels and help store excess phosphate in bone.
+While taking vitamin D3, you will be watched closely for hypercalcemia.